1. What Is Mq And What Does It Do?

 13. What are the differences between the Metrics reporting functionality for IBM Connections 3.0 and IBM Connections 4.0?

-14. What is difference between dead letter queue and backout queue in Websphere MQ?
+14. What is the difference between the dead letter queue and backout queue in Websphere MQ?

 15. What exactly do you understand with the term MQ and what it is responsible for?

-16. What is difference between local queue and remote queue in WMQ ?
+16. What is the difference between the local queue and the remote queue in WMQ?

-Rather simple and fact based MQ Series interview question.
-This is asked to see whether candidate is familiar with MQ Series terminology or not.
-In WebSphere MQ, local queues are queue on same QueueManager while remote queue refers to queue on different QueueManager.
+Answer: Rather simple and fact-based MQ Series interview question.
+This is asked to see whether the candidate is familiar with MQ Series terminology or not.
+In WebSphere MQ, local queues are a queue on the same queue manager while remote queue refers to queue on different QueueManager.